I teach English and Speech Communication, and I dance Flamenco and study tattoo design in my spare time.

 A lot of people state they choose not to get a tattoo because they don't know what to get permanently inked on their bodies; some are afraid they won't like it later.

 My experience has been that your tattoo becomes a part of you.
-At first, certainly while you're still in the maintenance stage, you're hyper-sensitive to this new aspect of your body.
-Probably for awhile you'll choose clothing that shows the tattoo art off, if possible.
+At first, certainly while you're still in the maintenance stage, you're hypersensitive to this new aspect of your body.
+Probably for a while, you'll choose clothing that shows the tattoo art off, if possible.
 Eventually, though, it becomes a part of who you are, just as much as the color of your eyes or shape of your pinky toe.

 Exceptions to this are people who get regrettable tattoos.
 One tattoo artist who worked on me had a tattoo of Mickey Mouse igniting his farts.
 This man was proud of his Mickey, though, so it is not a regrettable tattoo.
 People regret the tattoos they get on a whim, especially while drunk.
-Reputable tattoo artists will not work on intoxicated people; unfortunately there are a lot of disreputable tattooists.
+Reputable tattoo artists will not work on intoxicated people; unfortunately, there are a lot of disreputable tattooists.
 People also regret the tattoos they get because they lost a bet.
-My advice: just shave your head -- hair grows back.
+My advice: just shave your head—hair grows back.

 People often regret text-based tattoos.
 Names of significant others are tricky.
 You want to think your relationship will last forever, but the sad truth is the ink sometimes lasts longer.
 The exception to the name rule is getting the names of your children; that relationship does not end.
-Misspelled tattoos are hilarious – for everyone except the inked one!
-"I'm awesome" – not if you can't even spell awesome!
+Misspelled tattoos are hilarious—for everyone except the inked one!
+"I'm awesome"—not if you can't even spell awesome!
 As for people who accidentally get "supermarket" in Chinese inked on their bodies… there's no excuse in this day and age of Google.

 I chose to get text on my tattoo, words from a song.
 Similar to Hayden Panettiere, mine states "I regret nothing" in a foreign language.
 Unlike Hayden Panettiere, I checked the spelling of the French directly from the song.
 There is also a line in German from the same song: I copied it directly from Rammstein's album.
 If it's misspelled, it's misspelled the way Rammstein intended.
-My tattoo artist, more conscientious that Hayden's, also researched both phrases.
+My tattoo artist, more conscientious than Hayden's, also researched both phrases.
 He had me check both the stencil and the image on my body before inking the letters in.